Formula of Spies vs Formula of Glynn

 What next?

-My programming skills are a little bit rusty, but I came up with an implementation of both the formula of Glynn and that of myself in Sage.
-SAGE, now SageMath, was started in 2005 by William Stein.
-I found SAGE at the end of 2005 and became an early adapter.
-In 2006 and later I contributed quite some code and more.
-Sage is Python+, so easy to learn and use.
-SageMath tries to be an Open Source alternative for the big M's: Magma, Mathematica, Maple and Matlab.
-And integrates a lot of other Math software.
+My programming skills are a little rusty, but I managed to implement both Glynn’s formula and my own in Sage.
+SAGE — now SageMath — was started in 2005 by William Stein.
+I discovered it at the end of 2005 and became an early adopter.
+In 2006 and beyond, I contributed quite a bit of code and more.
+Sage is like Python+, easy to learn and use.
+SageMath aims to be an open-source alternative to the big M’s: Magma, Mathematica, Maple, and Matlab.
+It integrates a wide range of other mathematical software.
+SageMath is a free, open-source mathematics system.
 SageMath is a free open-source mathematics software system.

-I did some timings too, see here.
+I did some timings too - see here.
 The default implementation wins of course, because it is written in Cython.
 Cython is an optimising compiler for Python code.

 Important note: The permanent fuction in SageMath accepts rectangular matrices!
 The formula of Spies (and that of Glynn) works only for square matrices.